FurryCoders/FALocalRepo/README.md

 Available operations are:

-* `update [<user1>,...,<userN>] [<folder1>,...,<folderN>]` update the repository by checking the previously downloaded folders (gallery, scraps or favorites) of each user and stopping when it finds a submission that is already present in the repository.
+* `update [<user1>,...,<userN>] [<folder1>,...,<folderN>]` update the repository by checking the previously downloaded folders (gallery, scraps, favorites or journals) of each user and stopping when it finds a submission that is already present in the repository.
 Can pass a list of users and/or folders that will be updated if in the database.
 To skip users, use `--` as argument.
 ```
 falocalrepo download update
 ```